logos-maker/RST-Framework/README.md

 RST is small/tiny Cross Platform Audio Framework for developing audio Plugins in C Code.
 You can use this to make plugins on Windows or Linux.
 It can be used for making VST2 instruments/synthesizers and effects with graphical user interfaces.
-It's also possible to make plugin hosts with the The RST header file RST.h
+It's also possible to make plugin hosts with the The RST header file rst.h

 All examples of plugs to compile are directly in the main catalouge.